nickjevershed/noisycharts-npm/README.md

 `let noisychart = new NoisyChart({settings:settings, data:data})`

+Then add noisychart control buttons or hotkey interaction to specific elements on your page:

+`noisychart.addInteraction('audioControls')`

+## Settings ##

-Where settings is an object specifying your noisychart settings.
+Settings is an object specifying your noisychart settings.
 The default arguments for the NoisyChart object are:

 `{data, dataKeys=[], chartID=null, controlsID=controlsID, settings=default_settings, animationID=null, x=null, y=null, colors=default_colors}`